Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     private Coroutine FlashImageAway; // reference to coroutine that will manage the flash coroutine
 ```

-* Then we will create a new method called “flashing” for when the image should appear in the game.
+* Then we will create a new method called `Flashing` for when the image should appear in the game.

 ```C#
     public void Flashing()